Welcome to my website

 Kingsbury Barn, St Albans: I shall be exhibiting in Kingsbury Barn (Branch Road, AL3 4SE) with the Dacorum & Chiltern Potters Guild.
 The venue is a restored medieval barn, and the exhibition will be open from 10am to 4pm over the three days: Friday 12, Saturday 13 and Sunday 14 September 2025.

-A selection of the blue pots likely to be displayed at the Ivers Village Fete and Kingsbury Barn, can be seen in Gallery 1 and there are more in Gallery 2.
+A selection of blue pots likely to be displayed at Kingsbury Barn and the Landmark Arts Centre can be seen in Gallery 1 and there are more in Gallery 2.

 Follow Margaret Tatton-Brown Ceramics on Instagram and Pinterest.